Trial Skills Training

 San Marcos, Texas 78666

-Due to the small number of participants which the training can accommodate, early applications are strongly encouraged.
+Due to the small number of participants selected for each training, early applications are strongly encouraged.

 In addition to the practice/experience criteria listed above, applicants must be: